In this article:

 Using Eggshell Powder as Calcium Supplements

 An alternative to buying a commercial calcium supplement is making eggshell powder at home by using a rolling pin and a sieve.

 You can then add the eggshell powder into various dishes, such as bread, pizza, and pasta, without changing the texture or flavor.

 - Boil the eggs first to remove any bacteria that may be lurking on the outer shell.

-- It is important to get the right amount of calcium.
+- It is important to get the right amount of calcium to consume.
 Too much calcium can cause hypercalcemia, kidney damage, and kidney stones.

 Eggshells are a cheap and effective source of dietary calcium.
-So, if you have trouble meeting your calcium needs, supplementing with eggshell powder may be an effective way to meet your needs.
+If you have trouble meeting your calcium needs, supplementing with eggshell powder may be an effective way to meet your needs.